tytydraco/yessleep/out/I_used_to_be_a_birthday_party_Clown_Part_1.md

 Look, I get it.
 Clowns are creepy.
 I’ve heard it all.
 “Clowns are childhood trauma in face paint.”
 “Clowns are demons with balloon animals."
 Blah blah blah but for me, being a clown was rent money.
 I didn’t choose the clown life, the clown life chose me, well after I got fired from my last job.

 So yeah, I was Chuckles.
 Full-time party clown, part-time existential crisis in oversized shoes.
 And this?
-This is the story that made me hang up the rainbow wig forever.
+This is the story that made me want to hang up the rainbow wig forever.

 It was a Saturday afternoon in July.
 Hot as Satan’s jockstrap.
 I was already sweating before I got the costume on.